phuocnk/movie-tune/README.md

 - Run command to install the project dependencies: `npm install` or `yarn`
 - Starts the development server: `npm run dev` or `yarn dev`
 - Runs the tests: `npm run test` or `yarn test`
-coverage: Runs the tests with coverage using Vitest.
 - Transpiles TypeScript files and builds the production-ready bundle:  `npm run build` or  `yarn build`

 # Features